nalisidev/zabbix/src/go/plugins/ceph/README.md

 ```

 ## Troubleshooting
-The plugin uses Zabbix agent's logs.
+The plugin uses Netwatch agent's logs.
 You can increase debugging level of Zabbix Agent if you need more details about
 what is happening.

 If you get the error "x509: cannot validate certificate for x.x.x.x because it doesn't contain any IP SANs",